datdotorg/datdot-service/lab/concepts/chain_actions/performance_benchmark/HOSTER_EXTENSION.md

     feed.on('peer-add', peer => {
       // ...
       peer.destroy()
-      // @TODO: maybe observe request patterns for later re-use with hoster })
+      // TODO: maybe observe request patterns for later re-use with hoster })
     // feed.on('peer-remove', peer) // Emitted when a peer is removed. feed.on('peer-open', peer => { // Emitted when a peer channel has been fully opened. peer.destroy()
-      // @TODO: maybe observe request patterns for later re-use with hoster })
+      // TODO: maybe observe request patterns for later re-use with hoster })
     const ext = hosting_extension(feed, {
       onmessage (message, peer) {